-▶ L = Learned
+▶ L= Learned

 The device detected the port as a query port because the port received IGMP queries in this VLAN.
-The port is not a statically set up query port.
+The port is not a statically configured query port.

-► A = Automatic
+► A= Automatic

 The device detected the port as a query port.
-The prerequisite is that you set up the port as Learn by LLDP.
+The prerequisite is that you configure the port as Learn by LLDP.

-s = Static (manual setting)
+S= Static (manual setting)

 A user specified the port as a static query port.
-The device transmits IGMP reports only to ports on which it previously received IGMP queries - and to statically set-up query ports.
+The device transmits IGMP reports only to ports on which it previously received IGMP queries - and to statically configured query ports.